Piloting Copilot, Codex, and StarCoder2: Hot Temperature, Cold Prompts, or Black Magic?

 \subsection{RQ4: \rqFour}

-For answering this research question, we identify what are the best combinations of temperature and prompt variations for Codex that maximize, on average, pass@k over HumanEval.
-Table~\ref{table:oracle_single_var_temp_by_pass_k} reports the five best configurations of Codex for pass@1, pass@10 and pass@100.
+To answer this research question, we identify what are the best combinations of temperature and prompt variations for Codex that maximize, on average, pass@k over HumanEval.
+Table~\ref{table:oracle_single_var_temp_by_pass_k} reports the five best configurations of Codex for pass@1, \red{pass@3, pass@5,} pass@10 and pass@100.
 Each configuration is composed of a prompt variation together with the temperature used.
 Every result reports the difference with the performance of the default configuration (i.e., the original prompt and temperature $t=1$, see Table~\ref{table:rq0datasets}, RQ1).
 At pass@100, the gains are low (+1.22) because the prompt without variation is already very high (98.78).
-However, we manage to reach the 100\%, which means that among the 100 codes generated with these configurations and for each problem, one of the codes passes the test suite.
+However, we managed to reach 100\%, which means that among the 100 codes generated with these configurations and for each problem, one of the codes passes the test suite.
 We get at pass@1 a considerable performance improvement, from 22.44\% to 52.67\%.
 We observe that the best temperatures for pass@1 are low (0.0, 0.2) contrary to pass@10 or pass@100 for which the best temperatures are closer to 1.0 (0.6, 0.8).
-It is worth noticing that the best configuration for pass@1 is very bad for pass@10 (-16.1) and pass@100 (-42.68).
-Intuitively, the prompt variations and temperature used at pass@1 are too conservative at pass@10 and pass@100, limiting Codex to generate creative programs to find a solution.
+It is worth noticing that the best configuration for pass@1 is very bad for pass@5 (-1.47), pass@10 (-16.1) and pass@100 (-42.68).
+Intuitively, the prompt variations and temperature used at pass@1 are too conservative at pass@10 and pass@100, limiting Codex to generating creative programs to find a solution.